lutzilutz/Dionysos/README.md

 ## Features

-- Generates folder structure for a new project
+- Generating folder structure for a new project
 - Options to customize the structure
+- Database of customers and editors
+- Importing of database file

 No other features, for now ...